WoodenMaiden/simple.template.universe/README.md

 # Template-VU
 Template repository pre-set for implementing GAMA model interfaced with Oculus VR headset ran by Unity

-# To install and run the plugin:
+# To install and run the template:

 ## For Unity (tested with Unity 2022.3.3f1):